 Worsening Fiscal Terms

 According to the industry leaders, the oil and gas sector requires predictable and secure fiscal administrations.
-Instability and insecurity have cost the industry $2.3 billion decrease in the expected tax revenues.
+Instability and insecurity have cost the industry a $2.3 billion decrease in the expected tax revenues.
 Additionally, the drop has been due to dramatic falls in production and drilling exploration.

 Global leaders in the industry need to put measures that will greatly stimulate an investment need.
-This is expected to be introduced in a matter of urgency.
+This is expected to be introduced as a matter of urgency.
 Brazil is among the examples that are a concern in the oil and gas sector fiscal administrations.
 Current tax policies are tremendously complex, impeding the growth of the sector.

 The introduction of new technology in tax regimes is the other headache facing the operating organizations.
 For example, China recently introduced experimental resource taxes on all-natural gas and crude oil commodities with 5%-10%.

 Most of these resources were not commercially feasible until recently.
 Due to advancements in technology, unconventional resources have become famous lately.
 This has partially solved the problem of high global demand.

 The unconventional resources include oil sands, shale gas, and coalbed methane.
 While it’s a resourceful solution for energy needs, the technology involved, like hydraulic fracturing, raises concerns.